LacunaOmnibus/MontyLacuna/README.md

     - sphinx-quickstart (this starts a question-and-answer section):
       - root path: ./doc
       - I entered my name, the name of the project, and version 0.1.
-      - I chose 'y' for the questions about autodoc and viewcode.
+      - I chose 'y' for the question about autodoc.
       - All else I accepted the defaults.
   - in ROOT/doc/:
     - Edit conf.py (which was just created):